cern-eos/eos/doc/using/priorities.rst

    # use URLs like
    "root://localhost//eos/higgs.root?eos.iopriority=be:0"

-   # as a default space policy
+   # as a default space policy for readers
-   eos space config default space.policy.iopriority=rt:0
+   eos space config default space.policy.iopriority:r=rt:0

    # as a space policy
-   eos space config erasure space.policy.iopriority=idle:0
+   eos space config erasure space.policy.iopriority:w=idle:0

-   # as a default application policy e.g. for application foo
+   # as a default application policy e.g. for application foo writers
-   eos space config default space.iopriority.foo=be:4
+   eos space config default space.iopriority:w.app:foo=be:4

-   # as a space application policy e.g. for application bar
+   # as a space application policy e.g. for application bar writers
-   eos space config erasure space.iopriority.bar=be:7
+   eos space config erasure space.iopriority:w.app:bar=be:7

 The CGI (if allowed via the operator role) is overruling any other priority configuration.
 Otherwise the order of evaluation is shown as in the block above.